 Use the Docker network hardening guide to control network access.

 Docker creates its own networking stack that enables containers to communicate with other networking endpoints.
-You can use iptables commands to restrict which networking sources the containers communicates with.
+You can use iptables rules to restrict which networking sources the containers communicate with.
 By default, Docker uses a networking configuration that allows unrestricted communication for containers, so that containers can communicate with all IP addresses.

 Note